napari/napari/docs/MISSION_AND_VALUES.md

 - being **interactive** and **highly performant** in order to support very large data sets.

 - providing a **consistent and stable API** to enable plugin developers to build on top of napari without their code constantly breaking and to enable advanced users to build out sophisticated Python workflows.
+Right now we are still making breaking changes with minor version numbers `0.x` and do not have a deprecation policy, but we will work to add one soon.

 - **ensuring correctness**.
 We strive for complete test coverage of both the code and GUI, with all code reviewed by a core developer before being included in the repository.